dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 Each half of the commit-reveal blocks one attack.
 If the signer saw `rho` before fixing `R`, it could keep re-deriving until the final nonce carried a bit it wants to leak.
 If the host saw `R` before committing to `rho`, it could re-run the signer with different `rho` values against the same `R` and solve for the key algebraically.
+Fresh `rho` per signature matters for the same reason: a `rho` the signer has seen before is a `rho` it knew before committing.

 #### Handling failures